smulesu-bit/smulesu-bit/README.md

 - 👋 Hi, I’m @smulesu-bit
 - 👀 I’m interested in information technology
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a sprint for our project
-- 📫 How to reach me ...
+- 📫 How to reach me smulesu00@gmail.com

 <!---
 smulesu-bit/smulesu-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.